theGreatLeapForward/v-shacker-proj/README.md

 1. Download the code in testsite1 (nothing else matters)
 2. Install dependencies in requirements.txt with pip
 3. cd into testsite1 in a terminal window
-4. set up the database postgres
+4. set up the database

   a. download pgAdmin and set up a database

   b. set up environment variables PGPASSFILE and PGSERVICEFILE

     PGPASSFILE should point to a .my_pgpass file containing localhost:5432:(database name):(user of db):(password of db user) PGSERVICEFILE should point to a .pg_service.conf file containing: